 While some people opt for turkey burgers over all-beef burgers because they tend to be lower in fat, a turkey burger that doesn’t get some special treatment can come out bland and dry.
 While a little salt and pepper might do the trick for making an all-beef burger mouthwatering, turkey burgers need a little extra help getting themselves to swoon-worthy status.
 The addition of veggies in these turkey burgers helps to naturally up the moisture and adds a lovely touch of sweetness.
 Complimented with the saltiness of the coconut aminos (or soy sauce), these turkey burgers bring a lot of flavor to an otherwise unappreciated burger option.

-My turkey burgers always tend to fall apart!
+My healthy & easy turkey burgers always tend to fall apart!
 How do you keep them together?

 Thats where the addition of an egg comes in very handy!
 The egg works as a binding agent, keeping the burger in one pretty patty.
 If you can’t or don’t do eggs, you can use a “flax egg” (1 tablespoon ground flax meal + 3 tablespoons water) to help these burgers hold their shape.

 Can I use other veggies?